fireblocks/btc_tx_validation/README.md

     change_amount = total_amount - payload_amount - int(float(self.metadata["fee"]) * 10 ** 8)
 ```

-If the change amount smaller than 0 it means that we are in a full balance transcation scenario, hence we need to deduct the fee from the amount we got in the callback.
+If the change amount smaller than 0 it means that we are in a full balance transaction scenario, hence we need to deduct the fee from the amount we got in the callback.
 In that case there will be only one output and we can actually serialize it by calling the ```serialize_output``` utility function we defined before.
 If the change amount is greater than 0 it means that we have at least 2 outputs and we need to serialize the change output as well.
-The change is always sent to the permnanent segwit address of the vault (index=0, change=0) so that's we are calling Fireblocks to actually get the change address for serialization:
+The change is always sent to the permanent segwit address of the vault (index=0, change=0) so we are calling Fireblocks to get the change address for serialization:
 ```python
 if change_amount < 0:
     payload_amount -= int(float(self.metadata["fee"]) * 10 ** 8)